stevegt/grid-cli/v2/doc/380-kernel.md

 6. **Promise Handling**:
     - Central to the system's functioning, the kernel handles promises made by modules.
 It maintains a record of promises, tracks their fulfillment, and manages broken promises.
     - **Promise Management**: The completion statuses and content of promises are stored within the trie, allowing efficient tracking and retrieval of promise states.

+7. **Algorithmic Functions**:
+    - The kernel includes essential algorithms for sequence matching, resource management, and security enforcement.
+    - **Integration**: These algorithms are executed internally to optimize the overall system performance.

 ### Delegation to Modules